apache/skywalking/docs/en/Deploy-backend-in-cluster-mode.md

 ### Deploy UI servers

-1. Run `tar -xvf skywalking-dist.tar.gz`
-2. Config UI in cluster mode.
+Run `bin/webappService.sh`.

 The config items of UI is saved in `bin/webappService.sh` (`bin\webappService.bat` for windows).
+Only change if necessary.

 | Config                           | Description                                                                                          |
 |----------------------------------|------------------------------------------------------------------------------------------------------|
 | `server.port`                    | Port to listen on                                                                                    |
 | `collector.ribbon.listOfServers` | Address to access collector naming service.(Consist with `naming.jetty` in `config/application.yml`).
 Multiple collector addresses are split by ',' |

-3. Run `bin/webappService.sh`